-If the directors consider that it is impracticable or undesirable to hold a general meeting on the date or at the time or place stated in the notice calling the meeting, they can move or postpone the meeting (or do both).
-If the directors do this, an announcement of the date, time and place of the rearranged meeting will, if practicable, be published in at least two national newspapers in the United Kingdom.
+If the directors in their discretion consider that it is impracticable or undesirable to hold a general meeting on the date or at the time or place (or places in the case of a satellite meeting) stated in the notice calling the meeting or by means of the electronic facilities available for that meeting or if otherwise the directors in their discretion consider it appropriate to change other arrangements in relation to a general meeting, they can move or postpone the meeting or change, cancel or introduce any electronic facility or make other changes in respect of the meeting (or do any of these things).
+Notice of the date, time and place (or places in the case of a satellite meeting) of, or other changes in respect of, the rearranged meeting will be given as the directors in their discretion decide.
 Notice of the business of the meeting does not need to be given again.
-The directors must take reasonable steps to ensure that any shareholder trying to attend the meeting at the original time and place is informed of the new arrangements.
-If a meeting is rearranged in this way, appointments of proxy are valid if they are received as required by these articles not less than 48 hours before the time of the rearranged meeting.
-The directors can also move or postpone the rearranged meeting (or do both) under this article.
+If a meeting is rearranged in this way, proxy forms are valid if they are received as required by these articles not less than 48 hours before the time of the rearranged meeting.
+The directors can also move, postpone, or make other changes in respect of, the rearranged meeting under this article (or do any of these things).

-56. Quorum
+51. Quorum

 Before a general meeting starts to do business, there must be a quorum present.
 Unless these articles say otherwise, a quorum for all purposes is two people who are entitled to vote.
 They can be shareholders who are personally present or proxies for shareholders or a combination of both.
-If a quorum is not present, a chairman of the meeting can still be chosen and this will not be treated as part of the business of the meeting.
+If a quorum is not present, a chair of the meeting can still be chosen and this will not be treated as part of the business of the meeting.

-57. Procedure if Quorum Not Present
+52. Procedure if Quorum Not Present

-- (A) This article applies if a quorum is not present within five minutes of the time fixed for a general meeting to start or within any longer period not exceeding one hour which the chairman of the meeting can decide. - (B) If the meeting was called by shareholders it will be cancelled.
-Any other meeting will be adjourned to any day (being not less than three nor more than 28 days later), time and place stated in the notice of meeting.
-If the notice does not provide for this, the meeting shall be adjourned to a day (being not less than ten nor more than 28 days later), time and place decided on by the chairman of the meeting and in this case the company will give not less than seven clear days' written notice of the adjourned meeting.
-In this article references to written notice include the use of electronic communications and publication on a web site in accordance with the legislation. - (C) One shareholder present in person or by proxy and entitled to vote will constitute a quorum at any adjourned meeting and any notice of an adjourned meeting will say this.
+(A) This article applies if a quorum is not present within five minutes of the time fixed for a general meeting to start or within any longer period not exceeding one hour which the

+- chair of the meeting can decide or if a quorum ceases to be present during a general meeting. - (B) If the meeting was called by shareholders it will be cancelled.
+Any other meeting will be adjourned to a day (being not less than ten days later, excluding the day on which the meeting is adjourned and the day for which it is reconvened), time and place or places and with such means of attendance and participation decided on by the chair of the meeting. - (C) One shareholder present in person or by proxy and entitled to vote will constitute a quorum at any adjourned meeting and any notice of an adjourned meeting will say this.